 When you strip everything down to the barest of essentials, there are only 3 things you need to go anywhere in the world (other than the clothes on your back).
 Those three things will fit in your pocket and take you anywhere.
 They are:

 #3 A Smartphone

-Clearly people traveled before the invention of smartphone or even mobile phones, so an argument could be made that this is the least essential thing on my list.
+Clearly, people traveled before the invention of the smartphone or even mobile phones, so an argument could be made that this is the least essential thing on my list.
 However, given how useful a smartphone is while traveling, and how small, I consider this to be one of the three essential items.